-USPS has many different pricing tiers depending on your volume.
+USPS has a number of different high-volume pricing tiers depending on your shipments and interaction with the USPS.

 USPS Commercial Base Pricing is the standard discounted rates offered to customers buying and printing shipping labels on USPS.com.
 It’s a great first step to saving money on shipping for anyone sending shipments with the USPS.